Frequently Asked Questions

-Q: How and with whom should we open a bank account in the UK?
+Q: How do we open a bank account in the UK?

 A: We will include in your welcome pack all the necessary information regarding opening a bank account in the UK.
-We will also supply you with a letter from LJMU which the bank will need to prove that you are an LJMU student.
-In the past we have worked with Barclays bank and your seniors found them to be very good.
-You can only open a basic account however.
-You can go to other banks in Liverpool if you wish to.
+We will supply you with a letter of introduction from LJMU which the bank will need to prove that you are an LJMU student.

 Q: Do I require a visa entry for the UK?

-A: Due to recent changes in rules regarding visa applications, we advise students to refer to the following websites for information regarding visas to ensure they have the most up to date information - UKBA or Visa for Malaysia
+A: Due to recent changes in rules regarding visa applications, we advise students to refer to the various websites below for information regarding visas to ensure they have the most up to date information .

 You can also seek guidance from our International/EU Welfare advisor Caroline O'Rourke at email@example.com